-Third year law students are invited to join in the cane toss tradition during the UW Homecoming festivities.
-The festivities begin at noon on Saturday, October 27, 2012 with a barbecue in the atrium of the Law School.
-Dean Raymond will then lead third year students to the north end zone of the stadium.
-Before kick off, students will run across the field and toss their canes over the goalposts.
-As the custom goes, if the student catches the cane as it comes down on the other side, their first case will be a victory.
+Third-year law students are invited to join in our Cane Toss tradition during UW Homecoming festivities.
+The festivities begin at 8 a.m. on Saturday, October 17, 2015, with a breakfast in the Law School atrium.
+Dean Raymond will then lead third-year students to the north end zone of the stadium.
+Before kickoff, students will run across the field and toss their canes over the goalposts.
+As the custom goes, students who catch their cane as it comes down on the other side will win their first case.
 If they drop the cane, they will lose the case.
 Read more about the history of the cane toss tradition.

 Game Day Information

-Important information for 3L's participating in the cane toss is below.
-Please read this information carefully.
+Important information for 3Ls participating in the Cane Toss follows.
+Please read carefully.

-- Only Graduating Law Students are allowed on the field to participate in the cane toss.
-No friends or family members are allowed on the field.
-Additionally, at no time are children or anyone under the age of 18 allowed on the field during badger football games.
-Students who choose to disobey the above rules will be kicked out of the stadium and will not be allowed back in.
+1. Only GRADUATING LAW STUDENTS will be allowed on the field to participate in the Cane Toss.
+NO friends or family members are allowed on the field.
+Additionally, children under the age of 18 are not allowed on the field at any time during Badger football games.
+Students who disobey this rule will be removed from the stadium and will not be allowed back in.

-- Dean Raymond will be leading all Law students from the Law School down to Camp Randall for the Cane Toss.
-We will leave the Law School at 1:30 p.m. sharp in order to make it to the stadium and into the north end zone before the band.
+5. Dean Raymond will lead all law students from the Law School to Camp Randall for the Cane Toss.
+We will leave the Law School at 10 a.m.
+SHARP in order to make it to the stadium and into Section L by the north end zone before the band arrives.

-- If you are not attending the barbecue, it would be best to meet at the law school at 1:30 p.m. to walk to the stadium with the rest of the group.
-Special accommodations have been made for our group to enter through Gate 4 with your hats and canes.
-If you prefer not to walk with the group, it is your responsibility to make it to Gate 4 and into the north end zone by 1:45 p.m. in order to run with the rest of the group.
+6. Students not attending the breakfast should meet at the Law School at 10 a.m. to walk to the stadium with the rest of the group.
+Special accommodations have been made for our group to enter through Gate 4.
+Those preferring not to walk with the group must make it to Gate 4 and into Section L by the north end zone by 10:15 a.m. in order to run with the rest of the group.

-- The UW Law School and the University of Wisconsin are not responsible for any items lost or stolen during the cane toss.
+7. UW Law School and the University of Wisconsin are not responsible for any items lost or stolen during the Cane Toss.

-- Guests wanting to observe the cane toss should be in their seats no later than 1:45 p.m.
+8. Guests wanting to observe the Cane Toss should be in their seats no later than 10:15 a.m.